NASAWorldWind/WorldWindJava/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report to Web WorldWind.
+This section guides you through submitting a bug report to WorldWind Java.
 Following these guidelines helps both the WorldWind team and community understand your report, reproduce the behavior, and find related reports.

 #### Before Submitting a Bug Report